arpastrana/compas_cem/README.md

 ## Authors

-COMPAS CEM is developed by [Rafael Pastrana](https://pastrana.xyz) at the [CREATE Laboratory](https://createlaboratory.org) at the [Princeton University School of Architecture](https://soa.princeton.edu/) in collaboration Patrick Ole Ohlbrock from the Chair of Structural Design at [ETH Zürich](http://www.schwartz.arch.ethz.ch/) and Pierluigi D'Acunto from the Professorship of Structural Design at the [Technical University of Munich](https://www.tum.de/en/).
+COMPAS CEM is developed by [Rafael Pastrana](https://pastrana.xyz) at the [CREATE Laboratory](https://createlaboratory.org) at the [Princeton University School of Architecture](https://soa.princeton.edu/) in collaboration with Patrick Ole Ohlbrock from the Chair of Structural Design at [ETH Zürich](http://www.schwartz.arch.ethz.ch/) and Pierluigi D'Acunto from the Professorship of Structural Design at the [Technical University of Munich](https://www.tum.de/en/).

 ## Installation